mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-categorical.md

 permalink: /statistical-tests-categorical/
 ---

+This tutorial is the second in a series of four.
+This part shows you how to apply and interpret the tests for ordinal and interval variables.
+[This link](/statistical-tests/) will get you back to the first part of the series.

 A **categorical** variable values are just names, that indicate no ordering.
 An example is fruit: you've got apples and oranges, there is no order in these.
 A special case is a binominal is a variable that can only assume one of two values, true or false, heads or tails and the like.
 Churn and prospect/customer variables are more specific examples of binominal variables.

 ## Descriptive